 Is there anything worse than getting into your own bed to hear your child frantically coughing at night?
+Nighttime cough can linger long after the illness is gone.
 As a mom, I am always in search for the best cough remedy for my kids!
 All coughs seem different, but the type of cough I’m talking about is the one that continues and never lets the kiddos catch a break.

 Tips for night time coughs

 One thing I always do when my child starts coughing at night is to move to the living room couch.
 I can comfort the coughing kid without waking the others.
 Plus, sometimes sleeping in the recliner nestled against me helps.

 Change the Bedding

 As I was hearing one of my kids cough the other night, I thought, “what if it’s his pillow making him cough?”
 I was thinking there are probably some dust mites hanging out in that pillow.
 So, to help with preventing nighttime coughs, I decided to take his pillow and wash it the next day.
 I also gave him a new pillow to see if that would help and so far it has.

 In my last post about preventing nighttime coughs, I mentioned Claritin and how that can be a lifesaver for children who have allergies.
 A common question I get asked is “Does Benadryl help with cough?”
 Friends, you won’t believe what I discovered after a little research.
 Benadryl can actually help to clear up a night time cough.
 What got me thinking about it is when a runny nose drips in the back of the mouth, it can cause irritation, which in return can cause a cough.
 If the runny nose was cleared up, the cough would temporarily subside.
 Keep in mind that Benadryl is a diphenhydramine which has severe drowsiness as a side effect.
 You should never use Benadryl to make your child sleepy.
 But the sleepiness side effect is helpful for a child who can’t sleep due to coughing at night.

 My daughter has several allergies that normally exacerbate her cough.